alevidals/color-palette-generator/README.md

 # Colorly

-Colorly is an app that generate a color scheme for you to use on your designs.
+Colorly is an app that generate a colorscheme for you to use on your designs.
 You can export the colorscheme in to a pdf file.

 [instagram]: https://instagram.com/alevidalsanchez
 [linkedin]: https://linkedin.com/in/alejandro-vidal-sanchez